spiritedtechie/land-ownership/README.md

 # Developer Setup
 ## Dependencies
-1. Java JDK 11 - for compiling/runnning Java software
+1. __Java JDK 11__ - for compiling/runnning Java software
+    * Either download the JDK from Oracle,
+    * Alternatively, use Jabba Java version manager
-2. Maven 3 - for build and dependencies - can be installed via homebrew
+2. __Maven 3__ - for build and dependencies
+    * Can be installed via Homebrew
-3. IntelliJ CE / any mature Java IDE - for importing project for continued development
+3. __IntelliJ CE__ / any mature Java IDE
+    * For importing project for continued development

 ## Running Tests
 Tests can be run from the IDE if imported as a Maven project.